equations-project/pyeq3/Examples/AnimatedGIF/README.txt

 On Debian or Ubuntu Linux, you can use this command:

-sudo apt-get install imagemagick python3-matplotlib gifsicle
+sudo apt-get install imagemagick python3-matplotlib gifsicle python3-pil

-and then install pyeq3 with the commqnd:
+and then install pyeq3 with the command:

 pip install pyeq3